 There is also a hidden bonus with circuit-training, an “additional” calorie-burning benefit post-workout.
 The term associated with this is excess-post oxygen consumption (EPOC).
 This has the potential to occur when doing challenging circuit weight training programs.
 The body continues to expend additional calories for hours after the workout has been completed.
 The routine needs to be challenging though which this type of workout can definitely be.

 Additional Research Backs Up the Benefits

 According to a 2019 study published in the journal Obesity, those who combined strength training with cardio were less likely to become obese.
-A classic review study by Gettman and Pollock (1981) showed the average aerobic capacity increased by 5% while strength improved 7-32%.
+A classic review study by Gettman and Pollock (1981) showed the average aerobic capacity increased by 5 percent while strength improved 7-32 percent.
 The good news with all the studies reviewed showed a 2-6 pound increase in muscle mass.
 The average length of the workouts reviewed was only 25-30 minutes.
 A second study by Wilmore and colleagues determined energy expenditure was 9 calories/minute for men and 6 calories/minute for women who performed circuit weight training programs.
 Finally, a 10-week study compared CWT to biking showing favorable results in multiple areas for CWT.
 This type of training was shown to “lead to mild to moderate increases in aerobic capacity” and “muscle mass.”